SoftwareGuy/ENet-CSharp/README.md

 ## Compatibility with Upstream
 Don't use the upstream releases with the code in this repository.
 You will most likely get crashes or weird things happening.

-## Building
+## Building your own binaries
-You can use the IDE of Visual Studio to build if you like.
-The following will be oriented for power users and command line heroes.
+If you don't want to take the automatically built libraries in the releases section, you can use the Visual Studio MSBuild engine to build if you like.
+However the following will be oriented for power users and command line heroes, and requires NET Core SDK 2.2 to work correctly.

-Unlike upstream, this repo has a complete build system that harnesses the power of `MSBuild`.
-Ensure you have a Dotnet SDK at least installed.

 ### Desktop Compile